-14.4.2.4 The facility must have an electronic clock and scoreboard clearly visible to both team bench areas and spectators.
+14.4.2.4 The authority Base an electronic File Cin Oscole Loard Learly Visible to Toth Charles Loch areas and spectators.

 14.4.2.5 The facility must have a public address system.

 14.4.2.6 The facility must have separate dressing rooms for both home and visiting teams, with access to restroom and shower facilities as per Policy 27.